DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/accesses.md

 ## Permissions

-The collection of permissions found within an access card represents granted permissions against [definitions](permissions.md), including which [attributes](permissions.md#attributes) are being granted.
+An access card contains a collection of permissions and represents the actual granted permissions against [definitions](permissions.md).

 Each permissions contains a `key`, `attributes`scope`, a `scope` and are described below.